Security Data Works

 Open at some layers.
 Locked at others.
 The boundary matters.

 Three things are locked to AWS.
-Automatic ingestion is AWS-only — CloudTrail, VPC Flow, the rest of the native sources auto-normalize to OCSF, but non-AWS sources require third-party integration or custom code, and leaving AWS means losing the automatic normalization layer.
+Automatic ingestion is AWS-only.
+CloudTrail, VPC Flow, and the rest of the native sources auto-normalize to OCSF, but non-AWS sources require third-party integration or custom code, and leaving AWS means losing the automatic normalization layer.
 Governance runs through AWS IAM and Lake Formation; access policies don't migrate to non-AWS platforms without manual recreation.
 The managed service itself runs in your AWS account but isn't portable to Azure, GCP, or on-premises environments.

 The "70+ integrations" claim, decomposed